-- To start fixing this problem, open Command Prompt as an administrator and edit permissions for the TypeLib registry key.
+- To start fixing this the entry point DLLRegisterserver was not found error, you have to edit permissions for the TypeLib registry key.

 The module <file> was loaded but the call to DLLRegisterServer failed with error code 0x8002801c.